Be Your Own Pet (album)

-Be Your Own Pet is the debut full-length album by American band Be Your Own Pet, released in 2006.
+Be Your Own Pet is the debut full-length album by American band Be Your Own Pet, released in the United Kingdom on March 27, 2006, and in the United States on June 6, 2006.

 Background

 "Ouch" was inspired by George A. Romero's Dawn of the Dead.
 The title of the song "Thresher's Flail" is a reference to the Samuel Taylor Coleridge poem Kubla Khan: Huge fragments vaulted like rebounding hail/Or chaffy grain beneath the thresher's flail.